 Supplies.
-Plan on having 4 to 7 days' worth of supplies at any given time, depending on the segment.
+Plan on having 4 to 7 days of supplies at any given time, depending on the segment.
 The longest stretch without an opportunity to re-supply will be from Everglades City to the Keys in segments 14 and 15.
 While we list or describe a few supermarkets within easy walking distance of the trail, there are several more that may require a longer walking distance.
 Inquire locally for directions.
 Some small towns or fish camps may only have a convenience store for re-supply.
 In some places, care packages can be sent ahead to post offices in care of general delivery, but your arrival time needs to coincide with post office hours.
 Also, for those with special dietary restrictions and/or the need for certain prescription medications, post office drops may be essential in some areas.
 See data book summary for list of recommended post offices.

-Regarding water, you'll be able to replenish water supplies almost daily in developed sections of the trail due to the many parks along the route.
+Water.
+You'll be able to replenish water supplies almost daily in developed sections of the trail due to the many parks along the route.
 However, in the Big Bend and Ten Thousand Islands/Everglades in particular, fresh water re-supply opportunities can be spaced several days apart.
 See segment guides for specifics.
 The general rule is to figure on one gallon of water per person per day.
 Be mindful that animals such as raccoons on remote coastal islands may seek your fresh water as much as your food.
 Hang food and water or store in secure hatches.

 Trail Direction and Camping.
-Although the trail was originally designed to go north to south along the Gulf Coast, and south to north along the East Coast (counterclockwise), the trail can now be paddled in either direction.
+Note that the trail is designed to go north to south along the Gulf Coast, and south to north along the East Coast.
+This will help to prevent trail groups from overlapping at campsites.
 For many fragile coastal camping sites, the size limit is 8 persons and 4 small tents.
 Campsites are often on a first-come, first-serve basis and are not always limited to paddlers.
 Camping rules may differ according to the managing entity.
 Follow Leave No Trace guidelines when primitive camping.